-This online workshop, has been designed to explore ways for teachers to help students develop digital research and presentation skills.
-We will be taking inspiration from the large and varied collection at Chatsworth House, using art and artefacts from the estate to inspire participants to create work that explores visual connections from a personal viewpoint.
+This online workshop has been designed to explore ways for teachers to help students develop digital research and presentation skills.
+We will be taking inspiration from the large and varied collection at Chatsworth House, using art and artefacts from the estate to inspire participants to create work that explores how to make visual connections through the research and development process.

-Delivered during one day over two sessions, the first session will provide an introduction to the house, its history and a selection of varied objects from the collection.
-The workshop will also introduce a range of simple techniques, to support the exploration and development of your personal narrative.
+Delivered during 1 day over 2 sessions, the first session will provide an introduction to the house, its history and a selection of varied objects from the collection.
+The workshop will also introduce a range of simple techniques for exploring ideas from easily found materials.

 This activity is both about creating work independently and working collaboratively with others, linking an initial research theme with an evolving investigation and providing evidence through a visual narrative of how this has informed ideas.
 You will be asked to complete the project between the first and second sessions.